 The model features multiple avenues through which I can investigate asymmetries across countries.
 However, a more useful way to highlight the model's implications is to examine extreme cases while preserving the symmetry across Northern countries.
 First, I consider the case where the fixed cost complementarity is zero.
 In this scenario, quality upgrading is the only thing that matters.
 Firms will import all intermediates from one Northern country, and export to all Northern countries equally.
 Therefore, the relationship between import sources and export patterns, while positive, will be very small.
 Now, consider the case where there is no quality upgrading and fixed cost complementarities are sufficiently large.
 In this framework, firms will import from every nation they export to.
 This suggests that, for some subset of firms, eliminating the complementarity in a destination may eliminate exports to that destination altogether.
-In this scenario, the relationship between intermediate input sources and export patterns will be positive and large.42 choice for input quality, I. Higher productivity firms will use higher quality inputs (sourced from richer destinations) and generate greater revenues in the high-demand destination.
+In this scenario, the relationship between intermediate input sources and export patterns will be positive and large.

+The pervasive factor connecting all the insights and productivity thresholds is the endogenous choice for input quality, I. Higher productivity firms will use higher quality inputs (sourced from richer destinations) and generate greater revenues in the high-demand destination.